 No late homeworks will be accepted.
-No makeup quizzes will be given, other than the one final makeup quiz at the end of the term.
+No makeup exams will be given, other than the "optional" final exam.
 It is your responsibility to stay on top of things, plan ahead, and leave some wiggle room in case an unexpected emergency comes up.
-You have the option of dropping one homework score and replacing one quiz score with the makeup quiz.
+Your lowest homework score will be replaced with your highest.
+Your exam grade will be based on your best performance on 4 exams.
 If unexpected circumstances come up that cause you to miss more than one homework assignment and more than one quiz, it is suggested that you talk to me to determine the best course of action (i.e., withdrawing and retaking class versus being graded on current performance).
-No exceptions will be made to this policy.Except if something catastrophic occurs - please see me!
+No exceptions will be made to this policy.

+Except if something catastrophic occurs - please see me!